armandaslid/webeet_layered_project/README.md

 This repository contains the following main component:

-- [regional_statistics/](regional_statistics) — Contains raw PDF files, source data extracted from these PDFs, a README with detailed explanations, and Python scripts for cleaning the data and populating the database.
+- [regional_statistics/](regional_statistics) — Contains raw PDF files, source data extracted from these PDFs, a README with detailed explanations, and Python script for cleaning the data and populating the database.

-- More components coming soon...
+- [short_time_listings/](short_time_listings) - Contains raw CSV and GEOJSON files, README with detailed explanations, and Python script for cleaning the data and populating the database.

 ### ⚙️ Technologies Used

-- Python 3.x: Pandas, psycopg2, SQLAlchemy, etc.
+- Python 3.x: Pandas, psycopg2, SQLAlchemy, GEOPandas, RE.